marcoalopez/Python_course/notebooks/installing_Python.md

 6. Once finished, use the command ``conda env list`` and you will see listed two environments, _base_ and _course_, and an asterisk indicating that "base" is the currently active environment.
 To install the Python libraries needed in the _course_ environment we first have to activate the environment, so we enter ``activate course``.
 Now you will see in parentheses the word "course" indicating that we are within this environment.

-7. Then we proceed to install the libraries needed for the course.
-Instead of doing it one by one, we will do it in a single line as follows (you can paste and copy it to your console)
+7. Next, we proceed to install the libraries needed for the course.
+Instead of doing it one by one, we will do it in a single line as follows (you can paste and copy the command directly into your console)

    ```
    >conda install numpy scipy pandas matplotlib jupyterlab